Mark Pfeifle: Career

 On January 13, 2009, Fort Leavenworth Commander and former Iraq War spokesman and then-Lt.
 Gen. William B. Caldwell IV awarded Pfeifle the Army’s Outstanding Civilian Service Award for “dramatically improved communication planning and strategies...in support of the Global War on Terror.”

 In the spring of 2009, Pfeifle briefly returned to North Dakota to set up a rapid response effort to help citizens during the Red River Valley flooding near Fargo, ND.

 In July 2009, Pfeifle created a stir in the online and tech community when he called for Twitter to be considered for the Nobel Peace Prize for its assistance in helping the people of Iran.
 Pfeifle wrote in the Christian Science Monitor that "When traditional journalists were forced to leave the country, Twitter became a window for the world to view hope, heroism, and horror.
 It became the assignment desk, the reporter, and the producer.
 And, because of this, Twitter and its creators are worthy of being considered for the Nobel Peace Prize."

 In May 2012, Pfeifle debated at the Oxford Union on social media and social activism.

 In 2016, Pfeifle guided law enforcement communications strategy to discredit water protectors in the Dakota Access Pipeline protests.
+He would later advise law enforcement at Thacker Pass lithium mine.

 In December 2023, Pfeifle delivered the commencement address at his alma mater, the University of North Dakota.
 Pfeifle told the students: “Help each other.
 Remember those who gave us a hand along this journey.
 Say yes to new skills and never stop learning.
 Expose yourself to ideas you don’t necessarily agree with.
 Learn from the mistakes you made along the way and be ready for those moments when it all comes together.”

-Personal background

-Pfeifle grew up in Wishek, North Dakota.
-His first venture into journalism was at age 10 – authoring a nine-inch story about the local Mayville-Portland, North Dakota, Babe Ruth and American Legion baseball tournament.
-He graduated from the University of North Dakota with a degree in communications and was sports editor of the school’s newspaper.